 If your application is rejected, or if you are unhappy with any decision made at a sub-committee hearing, you have the right to appeal.
 You may also appeal against any condition applied to your licence if you feel that it is not appropriate or clear.

-Any appeal must be made to the local magistrates court within 21 days of you being notified of the decision.
+Any appeal must be made to the magistrates court in Lincoln within 21 days of you being notified of the decision.
 A fee may be payable.
 The appeal process is also available to anyone who made representations, including the responsible authorities.